NLPxL2Korean/KLM-corpus/README.md

 9. DEPS: Enhanced dependency graph in the form of a list of head-deprel pairs (currently empty)
 10. MISC: Any other annotation

 ## Annotation guidelines
 Detailed morpheme annotation guidelines for building the KLM corpus are available [here](https://nlpxl2korean.github.io/KLM-corpus/annotations).

 ## Citation

-If you use the KLM corpus in your research, please cite the following [paper](https://aclanthology.org/2023.bea-1.6.pdf):
+This corpus was built from the following project:

-Sung, H., & Shin, G-H. (2023).
+- Sung, H., & Shin, G-H. (2023).
 Towards L2-friendly pipelines for learner corpora: A case of written production by L2-Korean learners, In *Proceedings the 18th Workshop on Innovative Use of NLP for Building Educational Applications*, 72-82, Association for Computational Linguistics.

-## To do

-- [x] We are re-evaluating the Korean language proficiency of individual learners through a holistic evaluation of their essays by trained human raters.
-- [x] We are going to extend the scope of our research to include dependency annotations: see [L2KW corpus](https://github.com/NLPxL2Korean/L2KW-corpus).

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.